MethodsAndPractices/vsteam/.docs/Remove-VSTeamWorkItemField.md

 ## SYNTAX

 ## DESCRIPTION
-Every WorkItem has multiple data-fields, and Fields are part of the definition of a Workitem type.
-This command is to remove custom and ineherited Fields from the definitions of WorkItem types, undoing a previous change by an Add- or Set- command.
-System fields cannot be removed, and removing an inherited field reverts the field back to its system definition
+Every WorkItem has multiple data-fields, and Fields are part of the definition of a WorkItem type.
+This command removes custom and inherited fields from the definitions of WorkItem types, undoing a previous change by an Add- or Set- command.
+System fields cannot be removed, and removing an inherited field reverts the field back to its system definition,

 ## EXAMPLES